Setting the Scene: How to Photograph Sunrise

 Learn to Photograph Sunrise

 Photographing the warm glow of a sunrise is perhaps the most relaxing scene to capture…or is that because I’m usually still half asleep at the time?

 Asleep or not, as the sun hovers below the horizon then slowly peeks above revealing more and more of the landscape with increased light, it’s pretty damn wonderful.
-Knowing the right settings to capture the scene as the sunlight progressively changes will enable you to operate effectively despite the early rise.
+Knowing the right settings to photograph sunrise as the sunlight progressively changes will enable you to operate effectively despite the early rise.

 Sunrise photography is about being in the right place at the right time, too late and you’ll miss the colours.
 You need to also research which direction the sun rises in your location, if you’re after that beautiful burst of sunshine check which way faces east and try to find a location where you can compose a number of shots before and after the sun appears.